christophrumpel/cv/README.md

 # Christoph Rumpel CV

 Hey, I'm Christoph and this is my story.
 Not all of it, but everything work-related.
 I am not a fan of the traditional CVs with all kind of unnecessary information. 👎🏼
 This is why I provide everything you need to know about me here.
-What place could be more appropriate for this than GitHub? 😅 If there's anything else you'd like to know I´d be happy to chat with you over a beer.
+What place could be more appropriate for a developer than GitHub? 😅 If there's anything else you'd like to know I´d be happy to chat with you over a beer.

 *Note: If you don't like Emojis, this will be hard for you*